Often you may coordinates of locations but need their addresses as well. Reverse geocoding finds an address associated with a location on earth.

 library(arcgisgeocode)

-You can reverse geocode a single longitude/latitude pair as a length 2 vector with reverse_geocode()
+You can reverse geocode a single longitude/latitude pair as a length 2 vector with reverse_geocode().

 # Find addresses from locations res <- reverse_geocode(c(-117.172, 34.052)) dplyr::glimpse(res)

-#> Rows: 1 #> Columns: 23 #> $ match_addr <chr> "600-620 Home Pl… #> $ long_label <chr> "600-620 Home Pl… #> $ short_label <chr> "600-620 Home Pl" #> $ addr_type <chr> "StreetAddress" #> $ type_field <chr> "" #> $ place_name <chr> "" #> $ add_num <chr> "604" #> $ address <chr> "604 Home Pl" #> $ block <chr> "" #> $ sector <chr> "" #> $ neighborhood <chr> "South Redlands" #> $ district <chr> "" #> $ city <chr> "Redlands" #> $ metro_area <chr> "" #> $ subregion <chr> "San Bernardino … #> $ region <chr> "California" #> $ region_abbr <chr> "CA" #> $ territory <chr> "" #> $ postal <chr> "92374" #> $ postal_ext <chr> "" #> $ country_name <chr> "United States" #> $ country_code <chr> "USA" #> $ geometry <POINT [°]> POINT (-117.172 …
+#> Rows: 1 #> Columns: 23 #> $ match_addr <chr> "600-620 Home Pl, Redlands, California, 92374" #> $ long_label <chr> "600-620 Home Pl, Redlands, CA, 92374, USA" #> $ short_label <chr> "600-620 Home Pl" #> $ addr_type <chr> "StreetAddress" #> $ type_field <chr> "" #> $ place_name <chr> "" #> $ add_num <chr> "604" #> $ address <chr> "604 Home Pl" #> $ block <chr> "" #> $ sector <chr> "" #> $ neighborhood <chr> "South Redlands" #> $ district <chr> "" #> $ city <chr> "Redlands" #> $ metro_area <chr> "" #> $ subregion <chr> "San Bernardino County" #> $ region <chr> "California" #> $ region_abbr <chr> "CA" #> $ territory <chr> "" #> $ postal <chr> "92374" #> $ postal_ext <chr> "" #> $ country_name <chr> "United States" #> $ country_code <chr> "USA" #> $ geometry <POINT [°]> POINT (-117.172 34.05204)

-.
+It is important to note that when you are not using an sfc_POINT object, the coordinate reference system is not known.
+So it is assumed to be EPSG:4326.
 If you provide values outside of [-180, 180] and [-90, 90] for longitude or latitude, an error will occur.

 Reverse geocode from an sf object